vfarcic/cncf-demo/manuscript/secrets/helm.md

 # Wait until all the managed resources are deleted
 #   (ignore `database`).

+# Execute the command that follows only if `database` resource
+#   was left "dangling".
 kubectl patch \
     database.postgresql.sql.crossplane.io cncf-demo-db \
     --type merge --patch '{"metadata":{"finalizers":null}}'